 While the reason for marriage boycott may be many for different men and boys and even if their number is increasing, they are still very insignificant compared to the critical mass needed to change the society.

-Even though many argued that most of male profiles may be fake but there is no guarantee that women profiles are not.
+Even though many argued that most of the male profiles may be fake but there is no guarantee that women profiles are not.

 To understand the eagerness of the two genders in getting married, we have created two different profiles of two different genders without photos.
 To make them similar we have made the male profile more educated and earning little more than the female profile, and everything else was same.
 We noticed that the male profile received two interests in one day while the female profile had received 14 interests in one day.

 Even though a comparison between the census 2001 and 2011 data showed that percentage of married women grew in India but that does not prove that Indian men are any less desperate to get married.
-Question is, when there are so many biased laws against men, when a man’s 50% hard earned property can be at stake simply for marriage, why are Indian men still so much interested in marriage?
+Question is when there are so many biased laws against men when a man’s 50% hard-earned property can be at stake simply for marriage, why are Indian men still so much interested in marriage?
 Looks like the men raising a demand for marriage boycott still have a long way to go in terms of sensitizing Indian men about this.